-Now, if you have ever had the misfortune of dealing with pet urine on wood, then you know that it is not a pleasant experience.
+If you have ever dealt with your cat or dog urine on wood, you already know it’s not a pleasant experience.

 Treating Wooden Subflooring for Pet Odor and Stains

-However, if the pet’s urine odor and stains are not too severe, you can try the following tips to get rid of them.
+However, if the pet’s urine odor and stains are not too severe and can be fixed, try the following tips to get rid of them…

 1. Soap & Ventilation

-Let it sit for several minutes, and then wipe it away with a damp cloth.
+To create the solution, combine equal parts of water and vinegar.
+Use a sponge or cloth to spread the solution onto the affected area, allow it to rest for a few minutes, and then clean it with a damp cloth.
 You will see and smell the difference right away.

-Another effective way to remove pet urine odor from wooden subflooring is to use baking soda.
+Another effective way to remove pet urine stains and odor from wooden subflooring is to use baking soda.